 Dia de Los Muertos (Day of the Dead) on November 1st and 2nd exemplifies the relationship between Christianity and pre-historic traditions.
 It is one of the most colorful and most time-honored holidays in Mexico.
 Although Dia de Los Muertos is nationally recognized, Oaxaca has become known for its traditionally rich celebrations to honor the return of the dead.

 Preparations for the Day of the Dead begin at least a week before the festival.
-It is believed that on the last day of October the souls of children who have passed away come to visit the altars.
+It is believed that on the last day of October, the souls of children who have passed away come to visit the altars.
 November 2nd is reserved for adults.
-It is an old belief that the dead, after their long pilgrimage from the other life, arrive on earth tired and thirsty.
-To nourish these souls, offerings of candles, flowers and traditional Oaxacan food is placed on the altars.
+It is an old belief that after their long pilgrimage from the other life, the dead arrive on earth tired and thirsty.
+To nourish these souls, offerings of candles, flowers, and traditional Oaxacan food is placed on the altars.

-The Day of the Dead program is offered exclusively for two weeks: Monday, October 25 through Friday, November 5, 2021.
+The Day of the Dead program is offered exclusively for two weeks: Monday, October 23 through Friday, November 3, 2023.

 The program is offered in 40 hours and includes: